|

 To protect against potential issues, some vermicomposting gurus simply discourage the introduction of citrus to the environment.
 I suppose this is a solution, so long as we don’t conflate citrus management in a worm bin with citrus exclusion in composting overall.

 Nonetheless, it’s okay to include some citrus scraps in a worm bin so long as you’re careful.
 If you have another way to compost, you might be better off feeding your worms other scraps and saving your citrus scraps for the other pile.
-And if you don’t have another option to compost citrus, use the citrus scraps for home products like cleaning solutions, holiday decorations, or one of these seven ways to repurpose orange peels.
+And if you don’t have another option to compost citrus, use the citrus scraps for home products like DIY cleaning solutions, holiday decorations, or one of these seven ways to repurpose orange peels.

 Bokashi Composting to Mitigate Acidity of Composting Citrus